-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.